alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 - Case 5, a synchronous version of Case 4: When a user logs out and a response from the backend expires the cookie, which is then cleared by the browser.
 - Case 6, a synchronous version of Case 3: When the user has not interacted with the application for 30 minutes, in which case their browser will have cleared the browsing session expiration cookie.
-- Case 7, a synchronous version of Case 1: When the user is first interacting with the application, in which case their browser will not already have a browsing session ID nor expiration cookie.
+- Case 7, a synchronous version of Case 1: When the user first interacts with the application, in which case their browser will not already have a browsing session ID nor an expiration cookie.

 ![Complex bsid behavior cases]({{ "/assets/img/system_diagrams/bsbug_hard_cases.svg" | absolute_url }})